-You know what they say: if you don’t like the weather in Texas, stick around for a minute and it will change!
-In this season, air quality and insulation become very important.
+You know what they say: if you don’t like the weather in Texas, stick around for a minute, and it will change!
+In this season, air quality and Insulation become very important.

-Check Your Insulation.
+Check Your Insulation

-Attic Insulation is the number one product you can install in your home to yield a return on investment.
-This is why we put such an importance on your attic: start from the top, and work your way down!
-In the colder months, you lose a lot of heat through your ceiling, as heat rises and tries to escape your home through the attic.
+Attic Insulation is the first product you can install in your home to yield a return on investment.
+This is why we put such importance on your attic: start from the top, and work your way down!
+In the colder months, you lose a lot of heat through your ceiling as heat rises and tries to escape your home through the attic.

-Check Your HVAC Unit.
+Check Your HVAC Unit

-They will tell you to make sure you get your coil cleaned, that the outside and inside units are working together properly, and that the ductwork is sealed.
+They will tell you to ensure you get your coil cleaned, that the outside and inside units work together correctly, and that the ductwork is sealed.
 Some ducts can be cleaned to help improve air quality.
-All ducts should be properly sealed (not just taped) at the unit, and where they connect in your ceiling.
+All ducts should be sealed appropriately (not just taped) at the unit and where they connect to your ceiling.

-Check Windows and Doors.
+Check Windows and Doors

 As you’re working your way down from the top of your house, check all your windows.
-Hold your hand up to them and see if there are any spots where you can feel cool air coming through.
-Check your front and back doors to make sure they close all the way.
-If you can see light coming in from around those doors, weather-stripping should be added to address heat loss or gain.
-If your house howls during cold, windy North Texas days…you may have a window or door issue!
+Hold your hand up to them and see any spots where you can feel cool air coming through.
+Check your front and back doors to ensure they close all the way.

 So, start from the top and work your way down.
-Check your insulation, make sure your air/heating unit is working correctly, and then check all around the exterior walls of your house: windows, doors, outlets—anywhere where heat could be escaping.
+Check your Insulation, make sure your air/heating unit is working correctly, and then check all around the exterior walls of your house: windows, doors, outlets—anywhere where heat could be escaping.

 And then let us come in to address these things to get your house performing optimally here in the next few months!
 Contact us to get a free estimate.